LukeShortCloud/rootpages/src/programming/python.rst

 ^^^^^^^^^^^^^

 .. csv-table::
-   :header: Method, Description, Example
+   :header: Method, Description
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "open()", "Create a file object.", ""
+   "open()", "Create a file object."
-   "read()", "Read and return the entire file.", "" "readlines()", "Read and return lines from a file, one at a time.", "" "write()", "Write to a file object.", ""
+   "read()", "Read and return the entire file."
+   "readlines()", "Read and return lines from a file, one at a time."
+   "write()", "Write to a file object."
-   "close()", "Close a file object.", ""
+   "close()", "Close a file object."

 [17]